-Neil Guterman is Dean of NYU Silver and is the Paulette Goddard Professor of Social Work.
+Neil Guterman is Paulette Goddard Professor of Social Work and Dean Emertius at NYU Silver School of Social Work.
 Dr. Guterman’s scholarly interests relate to services targeting children and violence, with special interest in child abuse and neglect prevention, as well as children's exposure to violence outside the home.
 Dr. Guterman has published numerous peer reviewed scholarly articles on these topics, and is the author of Stopping Child Maltreatment Before it Starts: Emerging Horizons in Early Home Visitation Services (Sage, 2001).

 Dr. Guterman currently directs a study examining the effectiveness of strategies to prevent child abuse and neglect.
 As a noted authority on children and violence exposure, his expertise has been sought by the U.S. Surgeon General's Office, the Centers for Disease Control and Prevention, the International Society for Prevention of Child Abuse and Neglect, Prevent Child Abuse America, Children's Trust Funds, and the National Conference of State Legislatures.
 He has delivered a number of keynote speeches and has provided expert consultation and training to state and local governmental bodies, foundations, human service organizations, and legal firms.
 He consults as an editor to a number of professional journals including Child Abuse and Neglect, Social Work, and the American Journal of Public Health, and serves on the editorial board of Child Maltreatment.